james-stevens/powerdns-webui/README.md

 ```

-then you simply place the `htdocs/index.html` from this project into the directory `/opt/websites/pdns/powerdns-webui`,
+Then you simply clone this project as the directory `/opt/websites/pdns/powerdns-webui`,
-or whatever you chose in the Apache conf, and request the URL `https://192.168.1.126/`
+or whatever you chose in the Apache conf, and request the URL `https://<server-ip-address>/`

 If it worked correctly, you should see a screen like this.

 ![Frist Screen](/first.png)

-NOTE: you can use this single page app to access any PowerDNS RestAPI, but your browser will impose certain
+NOTE: Becuase it prompts you for a server name, you can use this single page app to access any PowerDNS RestAPI
-restrictions.
+you can reach, but your browser will impose certain restrictions.

 * If you obtained the `index.html` over HTTPS, then the RestAPI must be accessed over HTTPS - this is where
-a web proxy interface is useful, as PowerDNS does not natively support HTTPS
+a web proxy interface is useful, as PowerDNS does not natively support HTTPS and sending all your
+data over HTTP is probably not what you want.

-* You must be CORS compliant - this means the web server that gave you the page must list all the other web servers
+* You must be CORS compliant - in this context it means the web server that gave you `index.html` must list
+(in the header of the response) all the other HTTP/S servers
 you are allowed to access from the pages it has served you.

-Again, this is where having the page served from the
-same site as the web proxy to the api provides a solution to this issue.
+Having the page served from the same service as the web proxy to the api, provides a solution to both these issue.

 These issues are generic browser security restrictions, and nothing specifically to do with this code.